 Sexual Harassment Prevention Training

 Research shows that a workplace culture in which respect and civility is a core value is less likely to experience incidents of harassment.
-We help companies to assess their current culture through an employee questionnaire and customize our training so that it is aligned to meet the company’s specific needs and goals.Live vs. Online Training
+We help companies to assess their current culture through an employee questionnaire and then we customize our training so that it is aligned to meet the company’s specific needs and goals.Live vs. Online Training

 Recent studies show that men and women often view the very same conduct from a different lens, and that these differences can lead to miscommunication about intentions.
-Our training discusses ways in which to bridge the gap between these divergent gender perspectives.
+Our training discusses ways in which to bridge the gap between divergent gender perspectives.
 Our experience has shown us that while there are certainly harassers who are ill-intentioned and look to abuse their power, other times, there are people who may be well intentioned, but whose behavior, unbeknownst to them, may make people uncomfortable.
 Our training educates employees to recognize when their behavior may be causing others to feel uncomfortable.

 We go further than just addressing the illegal types of harassment based on sex, race and ethnicity.
-Harassment falls within the broader definition of workplace bullying, and while bullying may not yet be unlawful, it is nonetheless highly destructive to employee morale.
+Harassment falls within the broader definition of workplace bullying, and while bullying may not be unlawful, it is nonetheless highly destructive to employee morale.
 Bullying of any type is a slippery slope in that an employer who tolerates workplace bullying of any kind is far more likely to experience incidents of illegal harassment.Training Makes Good Business Sense

 Employers who offer sexual harassment prevention training are demonstrating their commitment to a harassment free workplace.
 Employers are forewarning potential perpetrators that their actions will not be tolerated and this message, properly delivered, serves as a strong deterrent to future misconduct.
 Offering training can also serve to potentially mitigate future employer liability.
 Most importantly, sexual harassment prevention training promotes a positive workplace culture which increases employee productivity, attendance and retention.